ajithr116/senheizer/README.md

 #### Technologies Used:
 - **MongoDB**: Used as the database for storing product information, user data, and order details.
 - **Express.js**: Utilized for building the server-side application, handling routes, and interacting with the database.
-- **React**: Employed for building the front-end user interface, providing a seamless and responsive experience.
 - **Node.js**: Used as the server-side JavaScript runtime environment.
 - **HTML/CSS**: Used for structuring and styling the web pages.
 - **Bootstrap**: Utilized for creating a visually appealing and responsive design.